vibbits/training-material/topics/R/tutorials/Vectors_Factors/tutorial.md

 > You count every day how many plants of the initial set of 40 plants developed lesions as a result of a mold infection.
 >
 > 1. Create a vector called Plants_with_lesions containing the results of your counts: 1,3,4,2,6
-> 2. Create a vector days containing the days of the week in the following format: “Mon”, “Tues”,”Wednes”,”Thurs”,”Fri”.
+> 2. Create a vector days containing the days of the week in the following format: Mon, Tues, Wednes, Thurs, Fri.
 >    > ##### {% icon solution %} solution: answer
 >    >
 >    >  ```